petermp79/coding-challenges/README.md

 Despite of my 2-month effort to practice all these tests on LEETCODE, etc. I only managed to remember a few of them.
 I was just overwhelmed by the sheer number of coding challenges on LEETCODE.
 There are thousands of them in existence and counting.
+They are all new to me.
 There are new inventions on coding challenge every day with new tricks to elude people of their chance of employment.
 So, no matter how long you spend on training yourselves, it is only a matter of luck, not your skills.

 Nevertheless, I did not pass the coding challenge at Facebook despite of 2-3 months self-training.
 My coding challenge with Facebook was only partially successful.
 (They asked two coding problems in 40 min, I can do only one of them,